a-h/understanding-lsp/slides.md

 ---

-# LSP clients can send requests that expect a response
+# Editors can send requests that require a response

 ```mermaid
 sequenceDiagram